 What grades are required?
 Generally a GPA of 8.0 or 8.25 for the last three years of study.

 What degrees can you do?
 Students typically choose science or healthscience degrees because it is easy to convert your grades for direct medical entry after your third or fourth year of study.
 However it is possible to do any degree first, then enter into OLY1 Biomed or HealthSci as a bridge.
 This means you could pursue a non-medical interest first, giving yourself time and experience to evaluate your options.

-UPDATE: As of 2019, graduate entry looks at the last three years of study, rather than the last 2 years as it has historically been.
+UPDATE: As of 2019, graduate entry looks at the cumulative GPA from their qualifying degree, rather than the last 2 years as it has historically been.
 This means students who do not do well in first year will still have their first-year grades looked at as part of their graduate application.
 This may require an additional honours or PGDip to bring the grade average up.

 ✋ Importantly, this means that non-cores in first year cannot be completely disregarded as they have been in the past.
 Our new recommendation is that you should aim for at least A- in non-cores, if not A.

 Most school leavers see first-year as an all-or-nothing, do-or-die kind of race.

 In reality, post-graduate entry offers some significant advantages that should make it a strong consideration for all students, rather than the Plan B that it is conventionally seen as.
 To explain this properly, let me lay down some basic information first:

 - Medicine is (at the fastest) a 6-year degree, followed by 5 to 12 years of further work and study before becoming a specialist.